IoT powered rodent detector

 Approach & Solution

-In addition, the use of the sensor allowed us to increase the rodent detection area inside the detector by placing the lower circuit board across the bottom of the detector.
+EnCata developed a new solution using rodent movement detection instead of the ultrasonic sensor.
+This method proved more energy-efficient, less expensive, and allowed us to expand the detection area by placing the lower circuit board across the bottom of the detector.

-As a result, we had created a prototype to test the engineering solutions and assemblies, which we later demonstrated to the Client.
-When developing the electronics, we used a modern element base to achieve the required parameters of energy saving and functionality.
+A prototype was built to test the engineering solutions and assembly, which was later demonstrated to the customer.
+Modern components were used to achieve the required energy-saving and functionality.

 Results and Benefits

-EnCata handed over the first prototype mockup to the Client to evaluate and test the selected solutions.
-On its basis, the device was further developed according to the customer's wishes, the firmware was updated, functions were added, and the first batch of 10 prototypes was produced for testing in different locations.
-The project is in progress.
+EnCata delivered the first prototype mockup to the client for evaluation and testing.
+Based on their feedback, the device was refined, firmware updated, new features added, and an initial batch of 10 prototypes was produced for testing across various locations.
+The project is ongoing.

 10 µA